 Just Googling a question can lead to factual information.

 And then there is Facebook.
 What a mixed bag of info!
 If you ask a subjective question, you will get lots of opinions from people who have lived, and are still living there.
 To people who were there 15 years ago.
-To someone who has spent a week there.
+To someone who has spent a week in Mexico.

 If your question is not detailed enough, you will likely get a lot of worthless responses and info.
 Be selective in what you ask.
 Go ahead and ask for recommendations, where to find unique items, best dentist, veterinarian, etc. Just know that you’re asking a sea of strangers.
 Consider the source.